Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 20. You've enabled ICMP ping!
 Let's go test it.
 21. Switch back to your client1 machine, and run the same ping you ran earlier pointing to srv1.
 (Refer to *Part 2, Step 4*.)
 22. Does it work?
 23. It if does, congratulations!
-You've just enabled ping for connectivity checking and gone through your first foray into the Windows Firewall.
+You've just enabled ping for connectivity checking to *srv1* and gone through your first foray into the Windows Firewall.

 > ℹ️ **A note for later labs:**
 > By default, this rule is set to only allow incoming pings (ICMP requests) from computers on your **VM network**—that is, other virtual machines on the same VMware NAT or host-only network as your server—not from the wider Internet or any physical computers in the classroom.